nmielnik/notes/people/career-growth-milestones.md

 * Has enough experience to think about all the high level aspects of a project
 * Works cross-team
 * Thinks big pictures
-* Has their own opinions on the value, importance, and approach to thins like estimation, planning, process, and resonsibility
+* Has their own opinions on the value, importance, and approach to things like estimation, planning, process, and resonsibility
 * Finds opportunities to introduce separate guilds/initiatives to influence positive change outside of their own team

 #### Signs of Growth / May Be Approaching Next Stage
 > There are clear ways our organization and business can be doing better and I am confident I can help us get there

-> If I could just be in some of these high-level, impactful conversations I could really help us make better decisions and be even more efficient as an organization
+> If I could be in some of the high-level, impactful conversations I could help us make more informed decisions and be even more efficient as an organization

-> We have some awesome people that could be doing even more within our organization given the right opportunities and recognition.
+> We have some awesome people that could be doing even more within our organization given the right opportunities and recognition and I want to help make that happen

 > The most effective way to have long lived change around things I care about is for me to delegate the responsibility of continuing the effort to others, or better yet, encourage/coach others to make the change happen from the beginning